larsimmisch/pyalsaaudio/doc/libalsaaudio.rst

      is 'default'.

    * *cardindex* - the card index [#f3]_.
-If this argument is given, the device name  is constructed like this: `hw:<cardindex>` and the `device` keyword argument is ignored.
+If this argument is given, the device name is constructed as: `hw:<cardindex>` and the `device` keyword argument is ignored.
 0 is the first hardware sound card.

-   **Note:** The arguments for this function were extended in version 0.8.
-The keyword argument `device` is new and can be used to select virtual devices.
+   *Changed in 0.8* The keyword argument `device` is new and can be used to select virtual devices.

 .. class:: PCM(type=PCM_PLAYBACK, mode=PCM_NORMAL, device='default',
            cardindex=-1)